Neonatal Med Search

 1. Aims and Scope

-Manuscripts submitted to Neonatal Medicine (Neonatal Med) should be prepared according to the following instructions.
+Manuscripts submitted to Neonatal Medicine should be prepared according to the following instructions.
 If not described otherwise below, Neonatal Medicine follows ICMJE’s Uniform Requirements for Manuscripts Submitted to Biomedical Journals: Writing and Editing for Biomedical Publication (http://www.icmje.org).

 2. Editorial Policy